Who received a Galleri® test

 If people know which group they are in, it might alter the way they behave about their health.
 This could make the research results less clear or reliable.

 Flow chart showing that people in the test group of the trial get a Galleri test, and those in the control group have their blood sample stored.
 People taking part in the trial were randomly put in the test or the control group, with a 50:50 chance of being in either group.
-People in the test group will have their blood samples tested using the Galleri test.
-People in the control group will have their blood samples stored.
+Blood samples from the test group were tested using the Galleri test.
+Blood samples from the control group were stored.

 Most people on the trial will not get a test result.
-Only people in the test group who have a cancer signal detected will be given their test result.
+Only people in the test group who had a cancer signal detected will be given their test result.

 Flow chart explaining who will get a test result.
 Most people on the trial will not get a test result.
 Only people in the test group who have a cancer signal detected will be given their test result.
-Most people on the trial will not get a test result.
-Only people in the test group who have a cancer signal detected will be given their test result.
+Most people on the trial did not get a test result.
+Only people in the test group who have a cancer signal detected were given their test result.

 Getting a cancer signal detected result

-If you are in the test group, you will be told if your blood sample shows a cancer signal.
+If you are in the test group, you will have been told if a cancer signal was found in your blood sample.

 A cancer signal does not mean you definitely have cancer.
 It just means that you might have cancer, and you need to have some further tests to check.

-A research nurse from the trial team will contact you about your result and arrange an appointment at an NHS hospital for further tests.
-Your GP will also be told about your result.
+A research nurse from the trial team contacted you about your result and arranged an appointment at an NHS hospital for further tests.
+Your GP was told about your result.

 About half the people who have a cancer signal detected will be found to have cancer after further tests in the NHS, and the other half will not.